socialincome-san/public/ui/CONTRIBUTION.md

 ## Developing new UI components

-Be aware, at this moment, the design/component system of Social Income is heavily work in progress as we transform away from a proprietary licensed third-party UI library.
-Therefore, when creating new components, bring up you suggestions as a GitHub issue first so we can validate your idea against our design principles, which might not be fully documented at this point.
+At this moment the design/component system of Social Income is very much a work-in-progress as we move away from a proprietary licensed third-party UI library.
+Therefore, when creating new components bring up your suggestions as a GitHub issue first so we can validate your idea against our design principles, which might not be fully documented at this point.